aniruddha-ga/Base-64-offline-crypter/README.md

 </code>

 For Windows user just download from this link <br>
-goto release or just tap on the file then download
+goto release adnd tap on exe file or just tap on the exe file in the source then download